Morning, Tuesday, 25th January 2022

-Key stakeholders and policymakers will discuss latest thinking and next steps for inclusivity in work environments, reporting, helping people into employment, and skills and apprenticeship opportunities.
+Key stakeholders and policymakers will discuss latest thinking and priorities for inclusivity in work environments, reporting, helping people into employment, and skills and apprenticeship opportunities.

-It will be an opportunity for delegates to discuss next steps for the National Disability Strategy and how it can be harnessed to improve employment rates and experiences for people with disabilities - as well as assessing the impact the pandemic has had on progress in implementation.
+It will be an opportunity for delegates to discuss the next steps for the National Disability Strategy and how it can be harnessed to improve employment rates and experiences for people with disabilities, as well as assessing the impact the pandemic has had on progress in implementation.

-The conference will also consider priorities for improving recruitment and retention, and whole-organisation approaches to improving inclusion, employer engagement, and workplace transparency.
+The conference will also consider priorities for recruitment and retention, as well as whole-organisation approaches to improving inclusion, employer engagement, and workplace transparency.